LeeKaiser/Action_Game_Maker/README.md

   - holds player stats in a scriptable object, and updates other scripts based on player's stats, and handle some player events

 - Ability array (COMPLETE)
-  - player press button to make something happen. has internal cooldown that controls usage
+  - it listens for events then makes something happen. has internal cooldown that controls usage

-- Passive array
-  - listen for events and act accordingly

 - Inventory array
   - holds items

 - Status effect array (nearly complete)
   - handle temporary modifications of a player

-- Player Event Manager (COMPLETE)
-  - parts of player such as player core, abilities, ability manager, etc all call events through an event object inside of player event manager.
-  - This allows game mechanics that operate based on player events to be able to reference this player event manager.

 - AI players
   - Primarily for making players who are not controlled by a client.
 Should also be applicable for making other AI controlled entity such as spawnables or npc monsters